-When adenosine binds to these receptors, it makes us feel more relaxed and sleepy.
-Caffeine blocks these effects, and it also increases the activity of dopamine and norepinephrine – two of our feel-good neurotransmitters.
-As a result, we feel more wakeful and alert, which is why we drink coffee and energy drinks to combat fatigue.
+When the I'm-tired neurotransmitter binds to its receptors, it makes us feel more relaxed and sleepy.
+Caffeine blocks these effects, and it also increases the activity of wake-up and zone-in neurotransmitters.

 One of the biggest advantages of caffeine is that it works pretty quickly.
 The effects start to kick in only 30 minutes after consuming a caffeinated beverage, but the energizing effects can last for hours.

 Caffeine also affects our metabolism, blood pressure and heart rate.
-Although these effects are positive in people who consume low to moderate amounts of caffeine, overdoing it can lead to problems like temporarily elevated blood pressure, increased heart rate and metabolic issues.
+Although these effects are often positive in people who consume low to moderate amounts of caffeine, overdoing it can lead to problems like temporarily elevated blood pressure, increased heart rate and metabolic issues.

-According to the US Food and Drug Administration (FDA), the European Food Safety Agency (EFSA), and Health Canada, consuming up to 400 mg of caffeine per day is safe for healthy adults.
+According to the US Food and Drug Administration (FDA), the European Food Safety Agency (EFSA), and Health Canada, consuming up to 400mg of caffeine per day is safe for healthy adults.
 That’s four or five cups of coffee, around 10 soft drinks, or 1-2 energy drinks.
 However, you have to remember that different foods contain different amounts of caffeine, and everything counts towards your daily intake.
 That includes chocolates, sodas, coffee, tea, supplements, and all other caffeinated products.

-Although 400 mg per day is safe for most healthy adults, the amount of caffeine that is considered “too much” varies from person to person.
-Some people are more sensitive to the effects of this stimulant because of factors like age, body weight, health status, and frequency of use.
+Although 400mg per day is safe for most healthy adults, the amount of caffeine that is considered “too much” varies from person to person.
+Some people are more sensitive to its effects because of factors like age, body weight, health status, and frequency of use.